 How Much Are Kids Watching?

-It depends on how old they are and who you ask.
-A regular nationally representative parent survey by Common Sense Media finds that children up to age 8 average an hour and 40 minutes a day.
+Almost certainly more than they used to be.
+In the pre-coronavirus world, regular nationally representative parent survey by Common Sense Media finds that children up to age 8 average an hour and 40 minutes a day.
 For those ages 8 to 12, it’s two and a half hours.
 But parents might be fudging.
 Nielsen, which uses a meter to track media use, found in 2015 that children ages 2 to 11 years old averaged almost 27 hours a week across platforms.
 That’s 3.9 hours per day.

 Should I Make Rules?